 No matter you are a professional photographer, a short vlog editor, or a film cutter, you’d know the importance of color grading - not only can the color grading enhance the quality of videos and frames, but it will improve the color rendering and balancing by layering a sense of color depth.

 In this case, an advanced color-grading product is highly needed.
-If you’re searching for the best color grading video editor, you can see in today’s content wherein we’ll give you a list of 8 best color grading software along with some practical tutorials about how to use them to grade the color for video making.
+If you’re searching for the best color grading video editor, you can see in today’s content wherein we’ll give you a list of 8 best free color grading software along with some practical tutorials about how to use them to grade the color for video making.

 - Top 1.
 AceMovi – Most Recommended Color Grading Video Editor